The official blog of the Lung Institute.

 Remember to discuss devices such as the Lung Flute and other treatments or lifestyle changes with your doctor before trying them.

-1. Stem Cell Therapy
+1. Cellular Therapy

 COPD Treatments and You

 With doctors and researchers continuing to search for better COPD treatments, there is hope for people with COPD.
 If you’re concerned that you may have COPD, emphysema or another chronic lung disease, it’s important to see your doctor.
 Early treatment is essential.
 You and your doctor can work together to develop the best COPD treatment plan for you.
-If you or someone you love has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell treatment, contact us at (800) 729-3065.
+If you or someone you love has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy, contact us at (800) 729-3065.